dsggregory/Webcrawl/README.md

   -v, --version                output the version number -o, --out <basePath>         Write HTML/PDF/etc. to this base file path -
-                               default based on URL -j, --jpg                    Write a JPEG format of the screen capture vs.
+                               default based on URL -j, --jpeg                   Write a JPEG format of the screen capture vs.
                                PDF by default
   -z, --timezone <timezone>    set the chromium timezone (ex.
 America/New_York)
                                (default: "UTC")